Cannabis and Opioids Are Unlikely Partners in Harm Reduction

 Some scientists believe that the ability of THC to monopolize the CB1 receptor is part of the reason why it works so well with opioids.
 The CB1 receptor is responsible for the feelings of euphoria (among other things) caused by opiates and cannabis.
 There is also an idea that opioid receptors and the CB1 receptor communicate and interact with one another.
 Although this friendly relationship is still poorly understood, it may be why there is such synergy between cannabis and opioids.
 Finally, there is also evidence that THC promotes the body’s own opioid response, relieving the need for external opioids.

-So in three separate ways, cannabis mitigates the need for high doses of opioids.
-First, it interacts with the CB1 receptor to boost mood, without the need for additional opioids, perhaps reducing the risk of addiction.
+There are three ways in which cannabis mitigates the need for high doses of opioids.
+First, it interacts with the CB1 receptor to boost mood.
 Second, because it activates the CB1 receptor, it promotes increased communication to the opioid receptor – a synergistic relationship.
 Thirdly, it increases the body’s ability to reduce its own pain through naturally increased opioid production.

 While researchers continue to get to the bottom of the opioid-cannabis relationship, there is already evidence that cannabis is helping to fight the opioid epidemic in states with legal access to cannabis.
-It’s still early days, but the statistics strongly suggest that “broader access to medical cannabis facilitates substitution of cannabis for powerful and addictive opioids.”
+It’s still early days, but statistics strongly suggest that increased legalization will reduce the need for heavy duty opioid prescriptions.

-A study released in 2014 certainly suggests states with legal access to medical cannabis are associated with lower rate of mortality from overdose.
-The relationship between cannabis regulation and overdose deaths still needs more investigation, yet there may be something to gather from this new study exploring cannabis’s ability to enhance opioids.
+A study released in 2014 certainly suggests states with legal access to medical cannabis are associated with a lower rate of mortality from overdose.
+Certainly, the relationship between cannabis regulation and overdose needs more investigation.
+This study, however, gives good evidence that cannabis partners with opioids on killing pain.
 If patients require lower doses of oxycodone, and cannabis helps to mitigate the risk of addiction, perhaps its why fewer patients are dying.
 As always, further research is needed to approve these theories and claims.